comunica/Article-ISWC2023-SolidQuery/content/conclusions.md

 So far, these techniques have only seem limited adoption within [LTQP](cite:cites linktraversaloptimization) and [SPARQL query processing](cite:cites sparql_adaptive_anapsid, sparql_adaptive_ldeddies, sparql_adaptive_robust).
-For example, we see many opportunities in decomposing parts of the query plan upon discovery of Solid type index entries, which requires an adaptive query plan optimizer upon discovery of such type indexes.
+For example, we see many opportunities in decomposing parts of the query plan upon discovery of Solid type index entries, which requires a type index-aware adaptive query plan optimizer.

 Our findings indicate that discovery approaches such as the Solid type index have a great potential for improving query performance.
-In this work, we have only scratched the surface of what is possible.
+However, we have only scratched the surface of what is possible in this work.
 On the one hand, usage of this type index can be further improved.
-While we only made us of this index for explicit `rdf:type` occurrences in the query, this could be extended to also consider implicit knowledge via [inferencing](cite:cites rif).
+While we only made us of this index for explicit `rdf:type` occurrences in the query, this could be extended to also consider implicit type knowledge via [inferencing](cite:cites rif).
 Furthermore, [query containment techniques](cite:cites sparqlquerycontainment) could be investigated for determining which parts of the query match with index entries, which could also lead to better a combination of type index and LDP-based discovery.
-On the other hand, alternatives to the type index could offer other more expressivity.
+On the other hand, alternatives to the type index could offer more expressivity.
 For example, the [Shape Trees](cite:cites spec:shapetrees) specification offers a similar index for Solid vaults, but instead makes use of nested [ShEx](cite:cites spec:shex) shape definitions for expressing data locations.
 Next to that, the incorporation of more expressive [Linked Data Fragments interfaces](cite:cites ldf, smartkg, sage, wisekg, spf, brtpf) in certain Solid vaults